Art Gallery Banner

 And all too often, human nature being what it is, we do...

-This was the only Tate statue I got to photograph that wasn’t in a glass case.
+This was the only Tate statue by Ford I got to photograph that wasn’t in a glass case.
 There were still a few focus and exposure issues, but I don’t think the pictures came out too bad under the circumstances.

 With none of the ancillary decoration of the other statues this is by far the simplest of the three Ford works on display, but no less assured in its command of facial expression and body language.